FAQs

 • What is a well pump?

-A well pump is a device that draws water from a well and pushes it into a well storage tank.
-Depending on the type of pump, well drillers can install it in the home, in an outbuilding, or in the well itself.
-A submersible pump uses impellers to draw water in and push it up a pipe.
-In our experience, these pumps work better than the others under certain conditions and carry different initial and ongoing maintenance costs.
-According to Bankrate, you'll need to replace your well pump approximately every decade.
+A well pump is a device that extracts water from a well and transfers it into a storage tank.
+Well drillers can install these pumps in various locations including inside the home, in outbuildings, or within the well itself.
+Submersible pumps utilize impellers to draw water in and propel it up through a pipe.
+Based on our experience, different pump types perform better under specific conditions and have varying initial costs and maintenance requirements.
+According to Bankrate, well pumps typically require replacement approximately every ten years.

 • Why does my pump seem to be continuously turning on and off?